Modularity of generating series of divisors on unitary Shimura varieties: Toroidal compactification

 \subsection{The first moduli interpretation}

-Starting from the pair $( \Lambda_0 , \mathfrak{n})$, we now construct a smooth integral model of (\ref{mixed shimura}).
+Using the pair $( \Lambda_0 , \mathfrak{n})$ defined in \S \ref{ss:cusp notation}, we now construct a smooth integral model of the mixed Shimura variety (\ref{mixed shimura}).
 Following the general recipes of the theory of arithmetic toroidal compactifications, as in \cite{FC,Ho2, MP, Lan}, this integral model will be defined as the top layer of a tower of morphisms

 smooth of relative dimensions $1$, $n-2$, and $0$, respectively.

 Recall from \S \ref{ss:unitary integral models} the smooth $\co_\kk$-stack

 of relative dimension $0$ parametrizing certain pairs $(A_0, B)$ of polarized abelian schemes over $S$ with $\co_\kk$-actions.
 The \'etale sheaf $\underline{\Hom}_{\co_\kk} ( B , A_0 )$ on $S$ is locally constant; this is a consequence of \cite[Theorem 5.1]{BHY}.